Random linear multihop relaying in a general field of interferers using spatial Aloha: End-to-end delays on a Poisson route in the route-interference limited case

 \begin{Prop} Under the assumptions of Proposition~\ref{p.pnn}, the mean long-distance speed of the transmission of packets in NN routing model is equal to:

 provided $p\calD_1(p)<1$ and 0 otherwise. \end{Prop}

 \begin{IEEEproof} The mean empirical speed during the first $k$ hops is:

-By the ergodic property when $k$ tends to $\infty$ the numerator tends almost surely to $\frac{1}{\lambda}$ and the denominator tends almost surely to $\E[L_0]$.
-This completes the proof. \end{IEEEproof}
+When $k$ tends to $\infty$ the numerator tends almost surely to $1/\lambda$.
+In the case of Poisson (or, more generally, a renewal process) this follows from the classical ergodic theorem for i.i.d. random variables.
+The denominator tends almost surely to $\E^0[L_0]$, which is a consequence of the ergodic theorem for marked ergodic point processes (in our case independently marked Poisson point process); cf e.g.~\cite[(13.4.1 2)]{daley2}. \end{IEEEproof}

 \begin{exe} Figure~\ref{fig.speed1} shows the mean long-distance speed for $\lambda=0.01$, $\beta=4$ and $T=10$.
-We observe that there is an optimal value of $p$ which maximizes the long-distance speed of packet progression and that this speed drops to~0 for $p$ larger than some critical value. \end{exe}
+We observe that there is an optimal value of $p$ which maximizes the long-distance speed of packet progression and that this speed drops to~0 for $p$ larger than some critical value.
+Recall that, in terms of VANETs, $\lambda=0.01$ means that the averge distance between cars is $100\text{m}$.
+If we assume that the slot duration is $1\text{ms}$, the mean long-distance speed is $6\text{km}/\text{s}$.
+An emergency packet will take $0.166\text{s}$ to propagate over $1\text{km}$ which is approximately twice the period generally used for Decentralized Environmental Notification Messages (DENMs) i.e. $100\text{ms}$. \end{exe}

 \begin{rem} Existence of the critical value of $p$ can be attributed to hops, traversed by a tagged packet on the infinite route, being statistically too long.
 Indeed, analysing the expression in~(\ref{e.PNN1}) one sees that the ``rate'' at which hops of length $r$ occur it is equal to $e^{-\lambda r}$ while the rate at which the packet passes them is $e^{-\lambda r pD_1(p)}$.
 Thus, when $pD_1(p)>1$ the packet delay becomes infinite. \end{rem}